8 Questions to Ask When Looking for a New Primary Care Physician

 3. What are the doctor’s credentials and experience?

-The minimum qualification requirements for a physician are medical school, an internship and residency in an area of specialization, such as family medicine.
-Some physicians also complete a fellowship, which is more specialized training or research.
+The minimum requirements for a physician are medical school and an internship and residency in a specialty, such as family medicine.
+Some complete a fellowship for advanced training or research.

 “In addition to education, a physician’s certifications, professional experience and areas of interest can provide valuable insight into his or her expertise,” says Dr. Park.
-“If you have a specific interest, such as lifestyle first approach to care, consider finding a physician who shares that interest.”
+“If you have a specific interest, such as a lifestyle-first approach to care, consider finding a physician who shares that interest.”

-Board certification: This shows that a doctor has gone beyond basic licensing.
-It means they have met national standards for education, knowledge, experience and skills in a specific medical specialty.
-Studies show that board-certified doctors provide higher quality care and have better patient outcomes.
+Board certification shows a doctor has met national standards for education, knowledge, experience and skills in a specific medical specialty.
+Studies show board-certified doctors provide higher quality care and have better patient outcomes.

-Teaching or lecturing at universities or medical schools: Many experienced physicians serve as adjunct faculty or guest speakers at schools and medical conferences.
+Teaching or lecturing: Many physicians share expertise as adjunct faculty or speakers at schools and medical conferences.

 4. Which accredited hospitals does the doctor use?

-Make sure your physician can provide treatment at the hospital of your choice.
-Check that your insurance plan covers care at those facilities.
+Make sure your physician can provide treatment at the hospital of your choice and that your insurance covers care at those facilities.

 “It’s important to consider what will happen if you need surgery or care at a hospital in both inpatient and outpatient situations,” says Dr. Park.
 “You want to have as much confidence in the staff caring for you in the hospital as you do in your physician.”

-Make sure your doctor admits patients to health care facilities that have passed a careful on-site evaluation and meets established quality and safety standards, such as those set by The Joint Commission.
+Look for doctors affiliated with hospitals that meet quality and safety standards, such as those set by The Joint Commission.

-Scripps is a highly rated health system that operates four hospitals in five locations throughout San Diego County.
+Scripps operates four highly rated hospitals in five locations across San Diego County.

 5. Is the doctor’s office convenient for you?

-Doctors at larger practices, such as Scripps Clinic and Scripps Coastal Medical Center, may have office hours at different locations.
-This offers you more flexibility when scheduling appointments.
+Doctors at larger practices, such as Scripps Clinic and Scripps Coastal Medical Center, have multiple locations and extended hours, allowing for more flexibility.

 Scripps also offers On-Demand and scheduled primary care video visits.